 Your child might feel a little bit of pain near the incision site.
 If so, be sure to tell the doctor because medications can be given to lessen discomfort.
 Antibiotics may continue for 24 to 48 hours after the procedure to prevent infection.

-Your child probably will remain in the hospital for 1 or 2 days.
-Many hospitals allow at least one parent to stay with a child throughout the day and overnight.
+Your child probably will stay in the hospital for 1 or 2 days.
+Many hospitals let at least one parent stay with a child throughout the day and overnight.
 Much of that time will be spent learning about the care of your child's new G-tube.

 The nurses will show you exactly how to care for the tube and the skin around it, keeping it clean and infection free.
 You'll also learn how to handle potential problems, such as the tube accidentally falling out.
 This is important because if the tube falls out of place, the hole can begin to close.

 You'll also be taught how to give a feeding through the tube as well as what to feed.
 You might hear feedings referred to as "bolus" or "continuous."
 Bolus feedings are larger and less frequent (more like a regular meal).
 Continuous feedings, which often take place overnight, are delivered by a pump to kids who need smaller, slower feedings.
 A dietitian will help plan a specific diet and schedule based on your child's needs.

 Kids who have a G-tube aren't necessarily unable to also eat by mouth.
 Although tube feedings can be used to replace all oral feedings, in some cases the tube supplements what a child eats by mouth.
 If your doctor decides that your child is physically able to eat, the medical team will help teach the skills needed for independent eating.